07Enhancing human capabilities with co-bots

 Drag & Bot

-Smart electronic devices that can be incorporated into clothing or worn on the body as implants or accessories.
-Wearables have proven an invaluable sources of data for service providers and as a point of interaction for users.
-As wearables get smaller and smarter, their role as a data source and a means to interact with technology will be heightened.
+Smart electronic devices that can be incorporated into clothing or worn on the body as implants or accessories as point of interaction or source of data.

 AI/ML Artificial intelligence (AI)